 Fees for other services: Business and real estate coaching carry separate fees, ranging from $2,000 to $25,000 per quarter.
 Clients who use Modera Wealth Management for investment monitoring or consulting may pay additional fees of $7,000 to $50,000 per year, which may cover financial planning services as well.

-If you have at least $2 million to invest, Modera Wealth Management may be a good choice.
-You’ll get personalized services, financial planning and conflict-free advice, thanks to the firm’s fee-only business model.
+If you have at least $2 million to invest and live on the East Coast, Modera Wealth Management may be worth considering.
+You’ll get personalized services, financial planning and conflict-free advice thanks to the firm’s fee-only business model.